OctopusDeploy/blog/blog/2022-03/aws-vpc-public/index.md

 title: Create a Public AWS VPC with CloudFormation
 description: Learn how to create a public AWS VPC with this sample CloudFormation template
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
-published: 2999-01-01
+published: 2022-03-08-1400
 metaImage:
 bannerImage:
+bannerImageAlt: 125 characters max, describes image to people unable to see it.
+isFeatured: false
 tags:
+ - DevOps
- - Octopus
+ - AWS
 ---

-In the [first post](../aws-vpc-private/index.md) you looked at how to create a VPC with private subnets.
-Instances in this VPC had no internet access and could only communicate with instances in the subnets within the same VPC.
+In our first post, [Create a private AWS VPC with CloudFormation](https://octopus.com/blog/aws-vpc-private), you looked at how to create a VPC with private subnets.
+Instances in this VPC had no internet access and could only communicate with instances in the subnets in the same VPC.

-In this post you'll create a VPC with public subnets, allowing instances to access, and be accessed from, the internet.
+In this post, you'll create a VPC with public subnets, allowing instances to access, and be accessed from, the internet.

 ## Types of subnets